kbickham/iLife_Robotic_Vaccum_v3s_Reverse_Engineer/README.md

  I've found some good references over the past few weeks, as I've been pretty busy.
 I'm reading all I can / doing some coding problems until Jiu Jitsu at noon, Then I'm gonna take a crack at this thing.

--YouTube video from a European seminar on reverse engineering an SD ( will post link later ) I https://youtu.be/GX8-K4TssjY
+-YouTube video from a European seminar on reverse engineering an SDR ( will post link later ) I https://youtu.be/GX8-K4TssjY

 -Guide on reverse engineering firmware from stm32f1xx ( this board is f3xx though)